 Back to top

-Radiotherapy treats cancer by using high-energy rays to destroy cancer cells, while doing as little harm as possible to normal tissue.
+Radiotherapy uses high-energy rays to destroy the cancer cells, while doing as little harm as possible to normal tissue.

-Occasionally, a specialised radiotherapy technique is used called intensity-modulated radiotherapy (IMRT).
+A newer way of giving radiotherapy called intensity-modulated radiotherapy (IMRT) is available in some hospitals.
 With IMRT, the radiotherapy beams are shaped very precisely to the area of cancer.
-This makes sure that a higher dose of radiation is given to the tumour while healthy surrounding cells and nearby structures receive a lower dose of radiation.
-This can reduce the diotherapy treatment, such as a dry mouth.
-IMRT is only available in some hospitals.
+This makes sure that a higher dose of radiation is given to the tumour, while healthy areas nearby get a lower dose of radiation.
+IMRT may have fewer side effects (such as dry mouth) than other types of radiotherapy.

 Side effects of radiotherapy